Film & TV Script Editor Services

 The first thing to understand is that a Script Editor is NOT – at least when they’re script editing – a writer.

 They do not write, or re-write.
 A script doctor does that.

-Script editors ensure writers hit deadlines, and stick to the project’s brief.
-Ultimately script editors aren’t there to come up with the story for you, but rather to get the very best out of you – a bit like a sports coach, or mentor figure.
+A script editor ensures writers hit deadlines, and stick to the project’s brief.
+Ultimately, a script editor isn’t there to come up with the story for you, but rather to get the very best out of you.
+In this way, a script editor is a bit like a sports coach, or mentor figure.